alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 ### Step 4

 If you want to adjust slippage, select the "Settings" icon to open the Transaction Settings panel and set your desired tolerance.
-The default slippage tolerance is set to 4%, meaning your transaction will revert if the price changes unfavourably by more than this percentage.
+The default slippage tolerance is set to 4%, meaning your transaction will revert if the exchange rate changes unfavourably by more than this percentage.
 The displayed number of LP tokens you will receive is approximate due to this potential variation.

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-4-settings-icon.png" alt="" width="375"><figcaption><p>Transaction Settings icon.</p></figcaption></figure>